buntine/SwervinMervin/README.md

   * !Don't use sprite for speed up.
 Render triangles onto road
     * !Or just use sprite that can stand upright...
   * !Congratulations sequence when game is finished
+  * !Package better for distribution (ship with Pygame?)
   * Rethink player checkpoint logic to fix "time left" bug in pause and make countdown easy to disable/enable.
     * Move all time/checkpoint stuff into game (or maybe level?) and out of player.
   * Local highscore file outside of git